 These podcasts discuss topics related to science.
-Some of the podcasts analyze examples of bad science or deal with new discoveries that are still are not accepted by mainstream science.
+Some of the podcasts analyze examples of bad science or deal with new discoveries that are still not accepted by mainstream science.

 This podcast reviews a paper proposing that a large impacting object from the Oort Cloud consisting mostly of ice crashed into the Earth 12,800 years ago and caused a world-wide flood that filled the Mediterranean basin.

 Discussion of the creative process that led to the development of the Glacier Ice Impact Hypothesis, including insights that helped to change the direction of the research.